 Always, consider having the Steroid injections under ultrasound guidance for accuracy.

 What is an ultrasound guided hyaluronic acid (HA) injection?

 HA injection is also known as Gel injection or Lubricant injection.
 This viscosupplementation injection is a natural component of synovial fluid.
-This tends to increase joint fluid viscosity and restores the joint lubrication.
+This tends to increase joint fluid viscosity and restores joint lubrication.
 Hence, acts as a shock absorber to control the joint /tendon symptoms.
-Limits the further damage to the joint and delays or avoids the need for the surgery.
-Aslo, helps to enjoy your daily activities or your preferred hobbies.
+Limits further damage to the joint and delays or avoids the need for surgery.
+Also, helps to enjoy your daily activities or your preferred hobbies.
 To find out more please visit our GUIDED ULTRASOUND HYALURONIC ACID INJECTIONS page from the 'Types of Guided injection' menu on the top.